watertap-org/watertap/docs/technical_reference/unit_models/electrodialysis_bipolar_1D.rst

 References
 ----------
-Campione, A., Gurreri, L., Ciofalo, M., Micale, G., Tamburini, A., & Cipollina, A. (2018).
-Electrodialysis for water desalination: A critical assessment of recent developments on process fundamentals, models and applications.
-Desalination, 434, 121-160.

-Campione, A., Cipollina, A., Bogle, I. D. L., Gurreri, L., Tamburini, A., Tedesco, M., & Micale, G. (2019).
-A hierarchical model for novel schemes of electrodialysis desalination.
-Desalination, 465, 79-93.

-Fumatech, Technical Data Sheet for Fumasep FBM, 2020.

-Ionescu, V., 2023, March.
-A simple one-dimensional model for analysis of a bipolar membrane used in electrodialysis desalination.
-In Advanced Topics in Optoelectronics, Microelectronics, and Nanotechnologies XI (Vol. 12493, pp. 520-529).
-SPIE.
+..
+[1] Nagasubramanian, K., Chlanda, F. P., & Liu, K. J. (1977).
+Use of bipolar membranes for generation of acid and base—an engineering and economic analysis.
+Journal of Membrane Science, 2, 109-124.

+..
+[2] Xiang, X., Li, X., Wei, Y., Wu, Y., Yin, J., & Yuan, X. (2024).
+Desalination of mother liquor generated from the precipitation of lithium carbonate during the recycling of retired lithium ion battery.
+Desalination and Water Treatment, 320, 100665.

+..
+[3] Foo, Z. H., Lee, T. R., Wegmueller, J. M., Heath, S. M., & Lienhard, J. H. (2024).
+Toward a Circular Lithium Economy with Electrodialysis: Upcycling Spent Battery Leachates with Selective and Bipolar Ion-Exchange Membranes.
+Environmental Science & Technology, 58(43), 19486-19500.

+..
+[4] Raza, S., Hayat, A., Bashir, T., Ghasali, E., Hafez, A. A. A., Chen, C., ... & Lin, H. (2024).
+Recent progress in green thin film membrane based materials for desalination: Design, properties and applications.
+Desalination, 117973.

-Mareev, S.A., Evdochenko, E., Wessling, M., Kozaderova, O.A., Niftaliev, S.I., Pismenskaya, N.D. and Nikonenko, V.V., 2020.
+..
+[5] Mareev, S. A., Evdochenko, E., Wessling, M., Kozaderova, O. A., Niftaliev, S. I., Pismenskaya, N. D., & Nikonenko, V. V. (2020).
 A comprehensive mathematical model of water splitting in bipolar membranes: Impact of the spatial distribution of fixed charges and catalyst at bipolar junction.
-Journal of Membrane Science, 603, p.118010.
+Journal of Membrane Science, 603, 118010.

-Melnikov, S., 2022.
+..
+[6] Wilhelm, F. G., Van Der Vegt, N. F. A., Strathmann, H., & Wessling, M. (2002).
+Comparison of bipolar membranes by means of chronopotentiometry.
+Journal of membrane science, 199(1-2), 177-190.

+..
+[7] Wilhelm, F. G., Pünt, I., Van Der Vegt, N. F. A., Wessling, M., & Strathmann, H. (2001).
+Optimisation strategies for the preparation of bipolar membranes with reduced salt ion leakage in acid–base electrodialysis.
+Journal of Membrane Science, 182(1-2), 13-28.

+..
+[8] Melnikov, S. (2022).
 Ion Transport and Process of Water Dissociation in Electromembrane System with Bipolar Membrane: Modelling of Symmetrical Case.
-Membranes, 13(1), p.47.
+Membranes, 13(1), 47.

-Spiegler, K. S. (1971).
-Polarization at ion exchange membrane-solution interfaces.
-Desalination, 9(4), 367-385.

-Strathmann, H. (2004).
-Ion-exchange membrane separation processes.
-Elsevier.
-Ch.
-4.

-Strathmann, H. (2010).
-Electrodialysis, a mature technology with a multitude of new applications.
-Desalination, 264(3), 268-288.

-Wright, N. C., Shah, S. R., & Amrose, S. E. (2018).
-A robust model of brackish water electrodialysis desalination with experimental comparison at different size scales.
-Desalination, 443, 27-43.

-Wilhelm, F.G., Pünt, I., Van Der Vegt, N.F.A., Wessling, M. and Strathmann, H., 2001.
-Optimisation strategies for the preparation of bipolar membranes with reduced salt ion leakage in acid–base electrodialysis.
-Journal of Membrane Science, 182(1-2), pp.13-28.

-Wilhelm, F.G., Van Der Vegt, N.F.A., Strathmann, H. and Wessling, M., 2002.
-Comparison of bipolar membranes by means of chronopotentiometry.
-Journal of membrane science, 199(1-2), pp.177-190.

-Galama, A. H., Vermaas, D. A., Veerman, J., Saakes, M., Rijnaarts, H. H. M., Post, J. W., & Nijmeijer, K. (2014).
+..
+[9] Galama, A. H., Vermaas, D. A., Veerman, J., Saakes, M., Rijnaarts, H. H. M., Post, J. W., & Nijmeijer, K. (2014).
 Membrane resistance: The effect of salinity gradients over a cation exchange membrane.
 Journal of membrane science, 467, 279-291.

+..
+[10] Fumatech, Technical Data Sheet for Fumasep FBM, 2020.

+..
+[11] Ionescu, V. (2023, March).
+A simple one-dimensional model for analysis of a bipolar membrane used in electrodialysis desalination.
+In Advanced Topics in Optoelectronics, Microelectronics, and Nanotechnologies XI (Vol. 12493, pp. 520-529).
+SPIE.

+..
+[12] Campione, A., Gurreri, L., Ciofalo, M., Micale, G., Tamburini, A., & Cipollina, A. (2018).
+Electrodialysis for water desalination: A critical assessment of recent developments on process fundamentals, models and applications.
+Desalination, 434, 121-160.